 During scheduled examination/assessment periods, all students will be asked to place all personal belongings that they may have with them (including, but not limited to, books, bags, purses, computers, tablets, cell phones, programmable calculators, other programmable devices, outerwear (hats, coats), headphones, and photographic devices) at the front of the classroom where they can be retrieved when the student turns in their examination/assessment materials to the proctor.
-Students who receive accommodations to test in a separate location will be asked to leave their personal belongings in the main examination/assessment materials.
+Students who receive accommodations to test in a separate location will be asked to leave their personal belongings in the main examination room with the test proctor or in another secure location where they can be retrieved when the student turns in their examination/assessment materials.
 In the event of technical difficulties during on-campus assessments that cannot be handled by the examination/assessment proctor, students should be directed to the designated support staff for that assessment to receive immediate support.
 In most cases, this will be provided by IT or Academic Affairs.
 If necessary, additional computers for use will be available, and an additional exam download would be provided.